 The list of direct superclasses returned by

-for an array class is consistent with the widening conversion performed by Java, e.g. the direct superclasses ofjava.util.ArrayList[][]
+java-class-declared-superclassesfor an array class is consistent with the widening conversion performed by Java, e.g. the direct superclasses ofjava.util.ArrayList[][]are:

 java.util.AbstractList[][]